krry/atmanaut.me/content/posts/a-call-to-unism.md

 ---
 # Un-ism

-This is an open letter to those who envision themselves as identified as a member of a race, a gender, an ethnicity, a nation, an orientation, a corporation, a faith, a culture, a religion, a body, a family, a profession, and even moreso to those who attempt to identify and classify others i categories.
+This is an open letter to those who envision themselves as identified as a member of a race, a gender, an ethnicity, a nation, an orientation, a corporation, a faith, a culture, a religion, a body, a family, a profession, and even moreso to those who attempt to identify and classify others into categories.

+Dear Persons,

 I wholly support the sovereignty of every conscious being, and I fervently call for the end of violence toward and oppression of anyone based on how they appear.
 I stand with everyone who has been mistreated or disrespected based on an attribute of their body or mind.
 I vow to be a pillar of compassion and equanimity, to listen to all perspectives with an open heart, to accept only what I need, and to give everything I can.
 I reject any preferential treatment based on how I appear.
-I commit to distributing privilege evenly to all living beings.
-I devote myself to guiding us toward the recognition of our sovereignty.
+I commit to distributing privilege evenly to all until it is no more.
+I devote myself to guiding us toward the awareness, acknowledgment, and acceptance of our sovereignty.

-Dear Sovereigns,

 Please do not refer to me as white.
 And do not refer me as a man.
 For decades I have selected the Other bubbles.
 When required to say more, I have opted to be labeled North American, sometimes Terran, sometimes merely Human.
 Truth told, even these are unwanted and inaccurate.